 When do applications start?

-The application platform will open in November.
-All the students who have contacted us by email or via the contact platform will be notified as soon as applications open.
+The application platform opens in November.
+All the students who have contacted us by email or via the contact platform are notified as soon as applications open.

 When is the application deadline?